-Telfer first arrived on campus in 1985 as an assistant professor of curriculum and education and has served the University in many roles since that time.
-He has put great effort into student retention initiatives, the development of learning communities, and improved academic advising programs.
-His congeniality, collegiality and common sense are valued by faculty, staff, students and the community.
+First arriving on campus in 1985 as an assistant professor of curriculum and education, Richard Telfer served the university in many roles.
+He put great effort into student retention initiatives, the development of learning communities, and improved academic advising programs.
+Under his leadership, campus experienced record enrollment and unprecedented national athletic success.
+His congeniality, collegiality and common sense were valued by faculty, staff, students and the community.

 The first female chancellor, Dr. Martha D. Saunders brought a varied background to her duties.
 On campus, she finalized plans for major building projects totaling $110 million and focused on revitalizing campus communication and upgrading the mission and goals statement of the University.
 Her philosophy followed three guiding priniciples: know your students, connect them to bigger things, and set a good example.